tarampampam/error-pages/deploy/helm/README.tpl.md

     499=Client Closed Request|The client closed the connection before the server finished responding.
     4**=Client Error|Something went wrong on the client side.
 ```

+## 💊 Support

+If you need a chart option that doesn't exist yet, or something isn't working as expected, please
+[open an issue](https://github.com/tarampampam/error-pages/issues/new/choose) - I'll be happy to help.

 {{ template "chart.valuesSection" . }}